-Off the coast of South Carolina, a high altitude But ICRAR's radar system is passive-meaning balloon made headlines around the world when it was shot down by the US Air Force.
+Off the coast of South Carolina, a high altitude balloon made headlines around the world when it was shot down by the US Air Force.

-Over the next week, several more objects were shot down over North America, following orders broadcast TV and FM radio stations, capturing from US President Joe Biden.
+Over the next week, several more objects were shot down over North America, following orders from US President Joe Biden.